Mitigating Statistical Bias within Differentially Private Synthetic Data: Introduction

-\item An adjustment to \DP Stochastic Gradient Descent's sampling probability and noise injection to facilitate its use in the training of \DP{}-compliant neural network-based classifiers to compute importance weights from mixes of real and synthetic data. \item Importance weighting for \DP \GAN{} architectures that do not require any additional privacy budget. \item An assessment of how hold-out data from the true \DGP can be used for post-hoc calibration of likelihood ratio estimation to better compute importance weights. \item An extension of importance weighted learning to Bayesian posterior belief updating. \end{itemize} All proofs are detailed in the Supplementary Material.
+This motivates our main contributions, namely the formulation of multiple approaches to generating DP importance weights that correct for synthetic data's issues.
+In particular, this includes: \begin{itemize} \item The bias estimation of an existing DP importance weight estimation method, and the introduction of an unbiased extension with smaller variance (Section \ref{sec:dp-logreg}). \item An adjustment to DP Stochastic Gradient Descent's sampling probability and noise injection to facilitate its use in the training of DP-compliant neural network-based classifiers to estimate importance weights from combinations of real and synthetic data (Section \ref{sec:dp-mlp}). \item The use of discriminator outputs of DP GANs as importance weights that do not require any additional privacy budget (Section \ref{sec:dp-gan}). \item An application of importance weighting to correct for the biases incurred in Bayesian posterior belief updating with synthetic data motivated by the results from \citep{wilde2020foundations} and to exhibit our methods' wide applicability in frequentist and Bayesian contexts (Section \ref{sec:iwrm}). \end{itemize}